uberFoo/dwarf/doc/src/hacker/dwarf/generics.md

 ### Parser

-Rather than go into how the parser works, which is covered in the [parser](../arch/parser.md) section of the hacker book,
+We won't discuss how the parser works, which is covered in the [parser](../arch/parser.md) section.
+Instead we'll look at the parser output.
+But first!

+#### Where are generics allowed?

 ### Extruder